borttappat/dotfiles/README.md

 Script set up to update the current flake to the latest version and then rebuilds the system.
 Used to update kernel, mostly.

 # TODO
-[  ]Use writeShellScriptBin to avoid having to link to the above scripts via fish, should be WIP in configuration.nix
+[ 1 ] Use writeShellScriptBin to avoid having to link to the above scripts via fish, WIP in configuration.nix

-[  ]Build from this directory using flake and avoid linking to /etc/nixos in order to preserve previous user settings allowing for easy revertion.
+[ 2 ] Build from this directory using flake and avoid linking to /etc/nixos in order to preserve previous Nix-configuration.

-[  ]Split packages into Core and Extras for a smaller footprint
+[ 3 ] Split packages into Core and Extras for a smaller footprint